qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step8.md

 So, it is just an entry point to your cluster.
 To learn the Ingress on practice, we need to configure it on our host.

-> In real life, you will probably have the configured Ingress Controller + DNS.
-But in our sandbox environment, it will be so hard to configure everything manually.
-Therefore, you can review the manifest, and see how it works, but you will be unable to the the live demo.
-If you are doing everything on your laptop or in configured cluster - you can try to run this demo.

 Create a new manifest file:

 <pre class="file" data-filename="ingress.yml" data-target="replace">